 When was the last time you did something fun with your team?
-The American Psychological Association (APA) recently put out a study stating that 1 in 5 people said they are depressed or more stressed out than prior to the pandemic.
-Take time with your team to do a virtual happy hour and make sure there is NO shop talk.
+The National Institute of Stress recently put out a study stating that stress related absenteeism is costing US business $300 Billion a year.
+Take time with your team to do an in person or if needed virtual happy hour and make sure there is NO shop talk.
 Make it real and from the heart.
 This needs to be a time for each of them to talk about what is going on in their life and to blow off some steam.

 Paid Time Off (PTO) - is NOT Pretend Time Off -

-Thanks to COVID-19 the lines between true work life balance is more blurred than ever.
 Taking time off is critical to your team’s mental health.
 Make sure they are using their time off.
-Also make sure when they are off, they are off.
+Also, make sure when they are off, they are off.
 So that means you do not bother them unless it is critical.
 Here is another one, don’t send them an email after hours or on the weekend if you don’t need the answer right away.
 Respect their boundaries.
-Showing that you are sensitive their personal time will show you care and thus your authenticity.
+Showing that you are sensitive to their personal time will show you care and thus your authenticity.

 We don’t have all the answers - You can only control the controllable -